AV4TAr/reading/README.md

 * Delivering Happiness: A Path to Profits, Passion, and Purpose - Tony Hsieh
 * Radical Candor - Kim Scott
 * Mindset: The New Psychology of Success - Carol S. Dweck
+* Multipliers: How the Best Leaders Make Everyone Smarter - Liz Wiseman
+* Switch: How to Change Things When Change Is Hard - Chip Heath, Dan Heath
+* Thinking, Fast and Slow - Daniel Kahneman

 ## Videos